Salient Object Detection: A Survey: Datasets and Evaluation Measures

 where $W$ and $H$ are the width and the height of the saliency map $S$, respectively.

-The second way to bipartite $S$ is to use a fixated threshold which changes from 0 to 255.
-On each threshold, a pair of ($Precision$, $Recall$) scores are computed, which are finally combined to form a precision-recall (PR) curve to describe the model performance at different situations.
+The second way to binarize $S$ is to use a threshold that varies from 0 to 255.
+For each threshold, a pair of ($Precision$, $Recall$) scores are computed and used to plot a precision-recall (PR) curve.

-The third way to perform the binarization is to use the GrabCut-like algorithm (\eg, in \cite{ChengPAMI}).
-In this solution, the PR curve is first computed and the threshold that leads to 95\% recall is further selected.
+The third way to perform the binarization is to use the GrabCut-like algorithm (\eg~as in \cite{ChengPAMI}).
+Here, the PR curve is first computed and the threshold that leads to 95\% recall is selected.
 With this threshold, the initial binary mask is generated, which can be used to initialize the iterative GrabCut segmentation~\cite{RotherKB04Grab}.
 After several iterations, the binary mask can be gradually refined.

-\myPara{F-measure} Often, neither $Precision$ nor $Recall$ can comprehensively evaluate the quality of a saliency map.
-To this end, the F-measure is proposed as a weighted harmonic mean of $Precision$ and $Recall$ with a non-negative weight $\beta^2$:
+\myPara{F-measure} Often, neither $Precision$ nor $Recall$ can fully evaluate the quality of a saliency map.
+To this end, the F-measure is proposed as the weighted harmonic mean of $Precision$ and $Recall$ with a non-negative weight $\beta^2$:

-As suggested by many salient object detection works (\eg, \cite{achanta2009frequency}), $\beta^{2}$ is often set to $0.3$ to raise more importance to the $Precision$ value.
-The reason for weighting precision more than recall is that recall rate is not as important as precision (see also \cite{liu2011learning}).
-For instance, $100\%$ recall can be easily achieved by setting the whole region to foreground.
+As suggested in many salient object detection works (\eg~\cite{achanta2009frequency}), $\beta^{2}$ is often set to $0.3$ to weigh $Precision$ more.
+The reason is because recall rate is not as important as precision (see also \cite{liu2011learning}).
+For instance, $100\%$ recall can be easily achieved by setting the whole map to be foreground.

-According to the different ways of binarizing a saliency map, there exist two ways to compute F-Measure.
-When the adaptive threshold or GrabCut algorithm is used for the binarization, we can generate a single $F_{\beta}$ for each image and the final F-Measure is computed as the average $F_{\beta}$.
-If a unique PR curve is generated on all the testing images, we compute a $F_{\beta}$ for each precision-recall pair and report the average.
-As defined in \eqnref{eq:FMeasure}, F-Measure is a weighted harmonic mean of precision and recall, thus share the same value bounds as precision and recall values, \ie,~[0, 1].

-\myPara{Receiver operating characteristics (ROC) curve} In addition to the $Precision$, $Recall$ and $F_{\beta}$, we can also report the false positive rate ($FPR$) and true positive rate ($TPR$) when binarizing the saliency map with a set of fixed thresholds:
+\myPara{Receiver operating characteristics (ROC) curve} As above, false positive ($FPR$) and true positive rates ($TPR$) can be computed when binarizing the saliency map with a set of fixed thresholds:

 where $\bar{M}$ and $\bar{G}$ denote the opposite of the binary mask $M$ and ground-truth $G$, respectively.
 The ROC curve is the plot of $TPR$ versus $FPR$ by testing all possible thresholds.